Hong Kong

 Please scroll down to end of page for previous years' dates.

-Lunar New Year runs officially for three days, and even four if the holiday coincides with a Sunday.
+Lunar New Year in Hong Kong runs officially for three days, and even four if the holiday coincides with a Sunday.
 Unofficially, it is celebrated for up to two weeks.

 Chinese communities around the world, and particularly in Hong Kong, come alive with colour, fragrance, music and celebrations over the holiday.
 It is a time for massive festivities, temple rituals, fortune telling, family gatherings and the exchanging of gifts.